rashtastic/r1/index.md

 Per-faculty metrics for Citations, Articles, and Patents show positive correlations, and would show higher values with the removal of some likely outlier institutions.

 <code>Highly-Prestigious Awards/Faculty</code> and <code>National Academy Members/Faculty</code> follow general positive correlations with the other metrics, but their distributions are more dominated by clustering at low values.
 This may be  visual artifact of outliers in both cases.
-Both show convincing positive correlations with <code>Awards/Faculty</code>.
+Both metrics show convincing positive correlations with <code>Awards/Faculty</code>.
 Therefore, though they may be less sensitive measures of research productivity, they appear to fit in with this cluster of metrics.
-It appears likely that these metrics can be said to reflect the same notion of "research activity".
+Overall, thus cluster of metrics may reflect a single coherent notion of research activity.
 We categorize these as "Type I" metrics.

 <h4>Type II Research Metrics</h4>